jamiejamiebobamie/pegaFlashcards/notes.md

 a UI component is styled within
 	a skin
 True or False? a UI component can have multiple formats defined for it?
 	True.
-What are the four categories of components:
+What are the four categories of UI components:
 	General: Modal Dialogs, Errors
 	Layouts: Dynamic Layouts, Trees and Grids
 	Controls: Buttons, Dropdowns, Labels
 	Reports: List View, Paging Bar
 Starting with a control UI component, what is the the relationship between mixins, formats, skins? a Control specifies…
 	a format, which is defined in
 	a skin, where the styles of
 	the mixin are loaded
 WAI-ARIA stands for?
 	Web Accessibility Initiative-Accessible Rich Internet Applications What is WAI-ARIA?